The algebraic structure of the gradient expansion in linearised classical hydrodynamics: The constitutive relations

 The truncation operation thus only keeps powers of $\omega$ and $k$ which, when counted together, are lower than or equal to $n$.
 Some properties of the truncation operation are described in Appendix \ref{app:series}.
 The $n$-th order hydrodynamics is then defined by taking

 i.e., by keeping only derivatives of $n$-th order or lower in the constitutive relations.
-The $N$ conservation laws \eqref{eq:conservation} provide a closed set of equations for the $N$ hydrodynamic variables, and thus provide us with the hydrodynamic equations of motions.
+The $N$ conservation laws \eqref{eq:conservation} constitute a closed set of equations for the $N$ hydrodynamic variables, and thus provide us with the hydrodynamic equations of motion.

 Note that the $n$-th order derivative expansion may or may not be an accurate description of a system in the hydrodynamic regime when one takes into account quantum and statistical fluctuations.
 For example, in four spacetime dimensions, fluctuations (the so-called long time tails) are known to dominate over the contribution of second-order derivatives \cite{De_Schepper1974-od,Kovtun:2011np,Kovtun:2003vj}, whereas in three spacetime dimensions, fluctuations are dominant even in the first-order regime \cite{Forster:1977zz} (see also Refs.~\cite{Kovtun:2012rj,Grozdanov:2024fle}).
 Nevertheless, such fluctuations may be suppressed in (semi-classical) limits such as in the mean field theory or in theories with a large number of local degrees of freedom (e.g., in holographic large-$N$ or large central charge conformal theories).
 In such cases, the constitutive relations \eqref{eq:constitutive} provide a good description at any order of the truncation with the analyticity around $\omega = k = 0$ a central feature of the `classical' hydrodynamic theory.
 In fact, in a rotationally invariant theory, the expressions are analytic in $\omega$ and $k^2$, which leads to the dispersion relations being convergent Puiseux series.
 This was explained in Refs.~\cite{Grozdanov:2019kge,Grozdanov:2019uhi}.